Science Global Warming & Climate Change

 And the proposed solutions can be just as daunting.
 They often involve jargon about gigatons of carbon and kilowatt-hours of electricity.
 In a deeply polarized political environment, any sense of the common purpose required to make these work seems to dissolve into denial or paralysis.
 With all this fear and conflict, the question must be asked: How do we find the tools and—equally important—the hope we need to tackle such a wickedly difficult issue?

-In Climate Hope, journalist David Geselbracht blends in-depth research expert interviews and on-the-ground reporting in multiple countries to reveal remarkable efforts to identify the causes of climate and impacts of change—and devise crucial ways of addressing them.
+In Climate Hope, journalist David Geselbracht blends in-depth research, expert interviews and on-the-ground reporting across Canada and in multiple countries, revealing remarkable efforts to identify the causes and impacts of climate change—and devise crucial ways to address them.

 Geselbracht brings the reader to the chaotic 2021 UN Climate Change Conference in Glasgow, as well as to giant heating ducts below the city of Copenhagen and to wildfire-scorched landscapes in Western Canada, to name just a few sites.
 The scale of the challenge is clear in the range of fields he covers, from glaciology and climate science to law and diplomacy.
 But in drawing these approaches together, he shares stories of hope, awe and wonder that encourage us to confront this long-term, world-warping phenomenon with a renewed sense of purpose and possibility.